Skip to Main Content

 Summary

-This lesson concludes our exploration of the 11 standard logical flaws, focusing on the last three: appeal to authority, personal attack, and the part to whole or whole to part fallacy, essential for mastering logical reasoning on the GRE.
+This lesson concludes our exploration of the standard logical flaws tested on the LSAT, focusing on the last three: appeal to authority, personal attack, and the part to whole or whole to part fallacy.

-• Personal attack criticizes the source of a claim rather than the claim itself, a common but flawed tactic in evaluating arguments.
+• Personal attack, or ad hominem, criticizes the source of a claim rather than the claim itself, suggesting that past behavior or character flaws invalidate current statements.

 Chapters